drajashe/sih2k18/README.md

     2) GPS Tracking

 <img src="https://github.com/SKKSaikia/sih2k18/blob/master/satellite/img/sat_1.jpg">

 Image Processing Algorithms inspired from [DSTL Satellite Imagery feature Detection](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection) and some own algorithms, were accounted to find paths within jungles, so that we can find the realistic shortest paths between the ranger and the danger/poacher location.
 Image processing can only account for paths which are visible from satellite, but what about the tunnels and hidden from above paths in jungles.
+We thought of tackling this by tracking the GPS locations of the rangers for a month or so, and asking them to patrol the sanctuary via tunnels and shortest hidden paths.
+That way, we track the GPS locations over the map and find the shortest paths within jungles.

 <h2> ➎ Predictive Analysis </h2>
 Machine Learning is learning from data right ?
 We can find patterns within data.
 In our case, we can collect data from past field study reports, journals/articles on the wildlife sanctuary/ National park or study reports by rangers/ngos etc. With this huge amount of data, we analyze them and predict some of the features.